mrusme/planor/README.md

-Planar is a text user interface for cloud services.
+Planor is a text user interface for cloud services.
 It currently supports the following cloud service providers and cloud services:

 - Amazon Web Services (AWS)